 The National Centre for Truth and Reconciliation (NCTR) was created to preserve the memory and legacy of Canada’s Residential School system.
 The NCTR will ensure that Survivors and their families have access to their own history.

-For those with limited access to the internet or a computer, the NCTR can provide one-on-one support.
+For those with limited access to the internet or a computer, the NCTR can provide support.

 Survivors and Intergenerational Survivors